-The draft order would eliminate the television Joint Sales Agreement ("JSA") attribution rule.
-The draft order would, on reconsideration, conclude that the FCC erred in its decision to adopt the television JSA attribution rule because (i) the underlying record did not support a finding of attribution, and (ii) the Commission failed to properly consider the public interest benefits of these arrangements.
+The Order on Reconsideration eliminates the television JSA attribution rule, concluding that the FCC erred in its previous decision to adopt this rule because: (i) the underlying record did not support a finding of attribution; and (ii) the Commission failed to properly consider the public interest benefits of television JSAs.

 The attribution of television JSAs has a long and tortured history.
-The FCC first considered whether to make these agreements attributable in 1999 but concluded that the agreements did not convey a sufficient degree of influence or control to warrant attribution.
+The FCC first considered whether to make these agreements attributable in 1999, but concluded that the agreements did not convey a sufficient degree of influence or control to warrant attribution.
 In 2004, the agency sought further comment on this conclusion.
 Then in 2014, relying on the decade-old proceeding, the Commission reversed course and adopted the television JSA attribution rule.
 In that decision, the FCC found that JSAs had the potential to allow the brokering station to exert significant influence over the brokered station and, thus, that television JSAs should be attributable.
 Following its adoption, the television JSA attribution rule was challenged on appeal.
 In vacating the rule, the Third Circuit determined that the rule was adopted prematurely because the Commission had not yet decided whether the Local Television Ownership Rule remained necessary.[4]
-Subsequently, the FCC concluded that the local television ownership rule did continue to serve the public interest and readopted the television JSA attribution rule.
+Subsequently, the FCC concluded that the local television ownership rule continued to serve the public interest and re-adopted the television JSA attribution rule.
 NAB and Nexstar then petitioned for reconsideration of that decision.
-This draft order grants those petitions for reconsideration.
+This Order on Reconsideration grants those petitions.

-The draft order would eliminate the television JSA attribution rule finding that the Commission's attribution analysis was deficient and did not adequately consider the record.
-Likewise, the draft order determines that the record contained ample evidence of the public interest benefits of JSAs, which the FCC failed to recognize.
+The Order on Reconsideration eliminates the television JSA attribution rule, finding that the Commission's previous attribution analysis was deficient and did not adequately consider the record.
+In the Order on Reconsideration, the Commission finds that there is no evidence of actual harm associated with television JSAs; however, it makes clear that this finding is separate from any case-by-case analysis that the Department of Justice might engage in as part of its broader antitrust authority related to a particular transaction.
+Additionally, the Order on Reconsideration determines that the record contains ample evidence of the public interest benefits of JSAs, which the FCC previously failed to recognize.

-In conclusion, the draft order asserts that eliminating the television JSA attribution rule is appropriate even with its decision to otherwise relax the local television ownership rule.
-The draft order acknowledges that there may be less need for television JSAs going forward.
+In conclusion, the Order on Reconsideration asserts that eliminating the television JSA attribution rule is appropriate even with its decision to otherwise relax the local television ownership rule.
+The Order on Reconsideration acknowledges that there may be less need for television JSAs going forward.
 However, the Commission desires to preserve the right of television broadcasters to enter into television JSAs given the significant public interest benefits that can result from these agreements.